Introduction

 Motivation

-The core idea of Sword is to establish a development structure based on modules, similar to frameworks like Spring (Java) or NestJS (Node.js).
+The core idea of Sword is to establish a development structure based on modules, similar to frameworks like Spring or NestJS.
 Additionally, Sword provides a suite of tools and utilities commonly required in these types of frameworks:

 - Essential built-in middlewares (Interceptors)